Gyanthakur/Scaler_open_source_challenge/readme.md

-This is foe challenge #18
+This is for challenge #18
 Update the branch